Tap-Payments/CheckoutSDK-Android/README.md

          * Configure SDK with your Secret API key and App Bundle name registered with tap company.
          */
         private fun initializeSDK(){
-       TapCheckOutSDK().init(this, "pk_kXXXXXXXXXXXXXXXXXXXXXXXX", "pk_XXXXXXXXXXXXXXXXXXXXXXXX", "app_id")  // to be replaced by merchant, you can contact tap support team to get you credentials
+       TapCheckOutSDK.init(this, "pk_kXXXXXXXXXXXXXXXXXXXXXXXX", "pk_XXXXXXXXXXXXXXXXXXXXXXXX", "app_id")  // to be replaced by merchant, you can contact tap support team to get you credentials
         }
 ```
 1. **`authToken`** - to authorize your requests.// Secret key (format: "pk_XXXXXXXXXXXXXXXXXXXXXXXX")